 Contact a Dedicated Philadelphia Car Accident Lawyer

 Drowsy driving contributes to thousands of crashes a year, some of which result in serious injuries or even death.
 Fortunately, injured parties may be able to collect compensation for their losses, including medical expenses and lost wages.
-If you were recently injured in a car crash that was caused by another person’s negligent driving, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and a member of our legal team will help you schedule a free consultation with an experienced car accident attorney who can explain your legal options.
+If you were recently injured in a car crash that was caused by another person’s negligent driving, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and a member of our legal team will help you schedule a free consultation with an experienced car accident attorney who can explain your legal options.